E. G. Daily: Music

 Daily signed with A&M Records in 1985, working with Madonna's frequent collaborators John "Jellybean" Benitez and Stephen Bray.
 In 1986, that label released the R&B/Rock single "Say It, Say It".
 The song made it to No. 70 on the Billboard Hot 100, and the No. 1 spot on the Hot Dance Music/Club Play chart.
 (Other versions of the song appeared as early as 1981).
 Her songs "Shake It Up" and "I'm Hot Tonight" were included in the soundtrack to the film Scarface.
 Those same songs were later included in the lineup of fictional radio station Flashback 95.6 FM in the Grand Theft Auto III video game.
 They were also included in the Scarface: The World Is Yours video game, based on the 1983 film.
 Her hit "Love in the Shadows" was featured in the films Thief of Hearts and Circuit.

 Also in 1985, she provided backup vocals for The Human League frontman Philip Oakey's debut solo album, Philip Oakey & Giorgio Moroder.
 That same year, she appeared in the comedy film Better Off Dead, singing the songs "One Way Love (Better Off Dead)" and "A Little Luck" as a member of a band performing at a high school dance.
 Both songs were included on the soundtrack album credited to E. G. Daily.
 She performed a song on The Breakfast Club soundtrack called "Waiting".

 In 1987, she released the song "Mind over Matter", which is featured in the film Summer School.
 Daily plays guitar, harmonica, keyboards, and percussion instruments.
 In her 1989 song, "Some People", from her Lace Around the Wound album, produced by Lotti Golden and Tommy Faragher, she plays guitar and harmonica.
 In 1999, she released her third studio album Tearing Down the Walls.

 Daily released a song titled "Changing Faces" in 2003.
 The song was used on the end credits of Rugrats Go Wild.
 She also released a single titled "Beautiful" which she made available through iTunes on April 29, 2008.
-She also sang the song "Dawn's Theme", which was used at the end of the movie Streets.
+She also sang the song "Dawn's Theme", which was used at the beginning and end of the movie Streets.
 From 2003 to 2011, Daily did the voice-over of Jake Harper singing the Two and a Half Men song.

 Her genres are country, dance, pop, and rock.

 In fall 2013, Daily sang as a contestant on the fifth season of the NBC reality show The Voice.
 In the blind audition broadcast on September 24, 2013, she sang "Breathe" from Faith Hill.
 Two of the four judges on the show, Blake Shelton and CeeLo Green, turned around their chairs for her.
 She chose to be on Team Blake.
 Daily proceeded to win her battle in the show's battle rounds singing the song "Something to Talk About".
 She lost in the Knockout Rounds, with a performance of Bonnie Raitt's "I Can't Make You Love Me".